visualitypl/api-blueprint/README.md

 `html` | Target HTML file created after compilation `deploy` | SSH address used for documentation deployment `naming` | Dictionary of custom API method names

+First group is always a default one.
+You can switch any rake task to work on other group by specifying its name with `rake blueprint:collect group=other`.